1iveowl/Plugin.SegmentedControl/README.md

 ### Android
 No special needs.

+For using custom fonts with Android see this blog post: [https://blog.verslu.is/xamarin/xamarin-forms-xamarin/custom-fonts-with-xamarin-forms-revisited/](https://blog.verslu.is/xamarin/xamarin-forms-xamarin/custom-fonts-with-xamarin-forms-revisited/)

 #### .NET Standard
 The Xamarin Forms must use .NET Standard.
 I suggest using .NET Standard 2.0+.